CUBRID/cubrid-manual/en/ha.rst

 **ha_replica_time_bound**

-In master node, only the transactions which have been run on the specified time with this parameter are applied to the replica node.
+In a master node, only the transactions which have been run on the specified time with this parameter are applied to the replica node.
 The format of this value is "YYYY-MM-DD hh:mi:ss".
 There is no default value.

 .. note:: \